 - Crime Prevention Programs on personal safety and theft prevention are sponsored by various campus organizations throughout the year.
 Security and Student Life personnel facilitate programs for student, parent, faculty, and new employee orientations, student organizations, community organizations. - Starting in the fall we will be offering a variety of Training Programs to Faculty, Students and Staff.
-They are comprehensive courses that begins with awareness, prevention, risk reduction and avoidance. - STOP Students Taking On Prevention team
+They are comprehensive courses that begins with awareness, prevention, risk reduction and avoidance.

-Sexual Misconduct Policy and Procedures 2016 vg
+Sexual Harassment Policy and Procedures 2021 hr

 Centenary University fosters a community of learning, which is based on trust, respect, and the dignity of its members.
-As such, the University has adopted a policy that prohibits any form of sexual misconduct by faculty, administrators, staff or students.
+As such, the University has adopted a policy that prohibits any form of sexual harassment by faculty, administrators, staff or students.
 It is a violation of University policy for any member of the University Community to engage in such behavior or to retaliate against anyone initiating an inquiry or complaint in good faith.
-The University encourages all members of the Campus Community to be aware of both the consequences of sexual misconduct and the options available to survivors.
-Furthermore, in an effort to prevent the occurrence of sexual misconduct on campus, the University provides educational programs which promote awareness of sexual assault and related issues.
+The University encourages all members of the Campus Community to be aware of both the consequences of sexual harassment and the options available to survivors.
+Furthermore, in an effort to prevent the occurrence of sexual harassment on campus, the University provides educational programs which promote awareness of sexual assault and related issues.
 New employees are advised of this policy upon employment.

-Copies of the Sexual Misconduct Policy and Procedures are available online, and at the Dean of Students' Office, the Wellness Center, the Security Office and the Office of Human Resources.
+Copies of the Sexual Harassment/Discrimination Response Policy (Title IX) are available online, and at the Dean of Students' Office, the Wellness Center, the Security Office and the Office of Human Resources.
 Student Handbook and University Employee Handbook.

-Campus Sexual Assault Victim's Bill Of Rights 2012 vg (Pursuant to NJSA 18A, Chapter 61E)
+Campus Sexual Assault Victim's Bill Of Rights 2012 hr

+(Pursuant to NJSA 18A, Chapter 61E)